prideout/parg/README.md

 - window.c
     - add auto-quit and screenshot flags
     - does travis have a GPU?
-- emscripten (which should be enabled in travis) and gh-pages
-    - don't worry about "offloading" par_buffer yet
+- offload the buffer in emscripten builds
 - gles3 branch: core profile + webgl2 (USE_WEBGL2 exists in emscripten)
 - fluid
     - http://codepen.io/tmrDevelops/pen/jbbeMo